 3. View computer

-We're concerned about the performance of our web application so click on the AcmeAppPool (IIS App Pool) process.
+You're concerned about the performance of the web application so click on the AcmeAppPool (IIS App Pool) process.
 This displays the details for this process and highlights its dependencies.

 4. Change time window

 You heard that the problem started at 4:00 AM so let's have a look at what was happening at that time.
 Click on Time Range and change the time to 4:00 AM PST (keep the current date and adjust for your local time zone) with a duration of 20 minutes.

 You now see that the acmetomcat dependency has an alert displayed, so that's the potential problem.
 Click on the alert icon in acmetomcat to show the details for the alert.
 You can see that you have critical CPU utilization and can expand it for more detail.
 This is probably what's causing the slow performance.